Kiffhost/exalted-scripture-understanding/Merits/Retainers.md

 #### Sidereals
 Minor spirits, commonly employed by Sidereals as secretaries, bodyguards, couriers, etc., are two-dot [[Retainers]].
 Young Heaven’s Dragons (Sidereal, p.
 XX) are often employed in similar capacities as four-dot [[Retainers]].
+#### Abyssal
+Most ghosts are two-dot Retainers, as are Ghost-Blooded.
+Especially powerful ghosts may be four-dot Retainers.